Industry News

 The target audience must be clearly identified.

 It makes it possible to adapt the content and messages.
-A good brief takes into account the expectations and needs of users.
+A good brief takes into account users’ expectations and needs.

 Structuring the messages and deliverables

-The key messages should be simple and easy to understand.
+The key messages must be simple and understandable.

 The deliverables must be clearly defined: visuals, videos, content for social media, etc.